-120 Sports is a FREE Digital Broadcast Network Dedicated to Sports Commentary and News
+Stadium is a Digital Broadcast Network Dedicated to Sports Commentary and News

 When it comes to sports news and highlights, the vast majority of sports fans turn to ESPN for their information, but that’s slowly changing.
 In the quest for a better cable TV alternative, cord cutters have searched for or created their own apps and services that provide the sports news that you desire.

-One such app that’s trying to disrupt that paradigm is 120 Sports, a digital broadcast network dedicated to sports commentary and news; which officially launched on June 25, 2014.
-Backed by an amalgam of different companies (Time Inc, Sports Illustrated, MLBAM, the NHL, the PGA TOUR, Campus Insiders and Silver Chalice), 120 Sports has various deals with the different professional sports leagues; which allows it to have access to the highly copyrighted footage that comes from all of America’s favorite games.
+One such app that’s trying to disrupt that paradigm is Stadium, a digital broadcast network dedicated to sports commentary and news; which officially launched on June 25, 2014.
+Backed by an amalgam of different companies (Time Inc, Sports Illustrated, MLBAM, the NHL, the PGA TOUR, Campus Insiders and Silver Chalice), Stadium has various deals with the different professional sports leagues; which allows it to have access to the highly copyrighted footage that comes from all of America’s favorite games.

-While 120 Sports styles itself as somewhat of a digital ESPN, there are some stark differences.
-To start, there are no actual games on 120 Sports.
+While Stadium styles itself as somewhat of a digital ESPN, there are some stark differences.
+To start, there are no actual games on Stadium.
 It’s all news and highlights for the time being, which is not necessarily bad.
-Instead of trying to produce 24 hours worth of content, 120 Sports creates about 76 hours of content a week; split up into two-minute videos.
+Instead of trying to produce 24 hours worth of content, Stadium creates about 76 hours of content a week; split up into two-minute videos.

 The extensive lineup of daily programming includes: